**50% of people could achieve a quote of £668.01 per year for their van insurance based on Compare the Market data in June 2021.

 Can I get a courtesy van or car?

-Yes, depending on your level of cover, you may be able to get a courtesy car or van while your van is being repaired.
+Depending on your level of cover, you may be able to get a courtesy car or van while your van is being repaired.
 Be careful to check your policy details carefully though, as this courtesy car or van could be significantly different in type and size, depending on the type of cover you’ve bought.
-Some providers will include this as part of a comprehensive policy, while others may need you to add it as an extra.
+Some providers will include this as part of your policy, while others may need you to add it as an extra.

 While the panel van is the most popular van in the UK, we also offer insurance for pick-up vans and insurance for tippers, as well as insurance for crew cabs, transit vans, livestock vans, curtainside or dropside vans and more.